Estonia VAT Explained: Rates, Registration Thresholds, and Reporting Requirements

 Penalties for Failure to File Tax Return

 Services delivered automatically over the Internet or a similar network are considered Electronically Supplied Services (ESS) under the EU VAT Directive.
-However, the definition includes additional elements such as no human input or minimum input.
-Services not delivered digitally or those relying heavily on human input are not considered ESS.
+However, the definition includes additional elements, such as no human input or minimal human input.
+Services that are not delivered digitally or that rely heavily on human input are not considered ESS.

 Nevertheless, it is essential to note that other terms are related to the ESS.
-In practice and the national laws of EU Member States, terms like digital services, digital products, and electronic services can be found.
+In practice and in the national laws of EU Member States, terms such as digital services, digital products, and electronic services are used.
 However, all of them refer to the EU-wide definition of ESS.

 Taxability Rules for ESS: